apache/nuttx/syscall/README.txt

   Field 1: Function name
-  Field 2: The header file that contains the function prototype Field 3: The type of function return value.
+  Field 2: The header file that contains the function prototype Field 3: Condition for compilation
+  Field 4: The type of function return value.
-  Field 4 - N+4: The type of each of the N formal parameters of the function
+  Field 5 - N+5: The type of each of the N formal parameters of the function

 Auto-Generated Files
 ====================